meleciosilva/we-love-movies/README.md

 ## Description

-We Love Movies is a movie theater platform designed to help users navigate movies and shopwin theaters.
+We Love Movies is a movie theater platform designed to help users navigate movies and showing theaters.

 ## Getting Started